danieleschmidt/sql-query-synthesizer/README.md

 - Support for complex joins, aggregations, and subqueries
 - Built-in query explanation and performance analysis
 - YAML-based configuration for multiple environments
+- **Enterprise-grade database connection pooling** with automatic retry logic
+- **Health monitoring** with comprehensive diagnostics and connection statistics
+- **Production-ready error handling** with graceful degradation and recovery

 ## Quick Start
 ```bash